 MTR To Ocean Park

 This is probably the most convenient and easiest way for most families to get to Ocean Park.
-Take the South Island line from Admiralty direct to Ocean Park (approximately six minutes).
+Take the South Island line from Admiralty directly to Ocean Park (approximately six minutes).

 Bus To Ocean Park

-There are numerous busses you can catch that will take you directly to Ocean Park.
+There are numerous buses you can catch that will take you directly to Ocean Park.
 The website lists the buses available from Hong Kong, Kowloon and the New Territories that you can take.

 Taxi/Uber To Ocean Park

-If you prefer to travel on your own schedule, an Uber or Taxi from Central Hong Kong will take about 25 to 30 minutes and cost around $85 to $100.
-This is dependant on traffic and where exactly you are travelling from.
+If you prefer to travel on your schedule, an Uber or Taxi from Central Hong Kong will take about 25 to 30 minutes and cost around $85 to $100.
+This is dependent on traffic and where exactly you are travelling from.

 Driving To Ocean Park

-There is a car park at the main entrance of Ocean Park available from 8:30am to 30 minutes after the park is closed (park closes at 7pm).
+There is a car park at the main entrance of Ocean Park available from 8:30am to 30 minutes after the park is closed (the park closes at 7pm).
 It is best to book parking in advance.

 Ocean Park Car Park Rates: